Website Accessibility - Tips

 Tips

-1. Use sentence case in everything you put on the website.
+Use sentence case in everything you put on the website.
 The use of block capitals for emphasis makes it much harder to read your website using a screen reader.
+Be sure to use the styling options available to provide structure to your page body text:

-2. Posters containing words and images are not great for accessibility unless they are saved as PDF's.
-It's much better to put the information in as text and images within the page itself.
+Posters containing words and images are not great for accessibility unless they are saved as PDF's.
+It's essential to include the key information as text within the page itself.
 You can still attach your poster as well.

-3. Images containing words are not accessible and should not be used.
-Instead, the details of the meeting should be in the body of the page.
+Images containing words are not accessible and should not be used.
+Instead, the details should be in the body of the page.

-5. Meetings: we'd always recommend that you put the agenda and minutes in the body text of the page not just add these as attachments.
+Meetings: we'd always recommend that you put the agenda and minutes in the body text of the page not just add these as attachments.
+Tables are not easy for screen readers to read so agendas should not be presented in table format.